 - Be active on our Teamspeak server and on our forums.

-Every Unit in PRTA has atleast one Leader, which is someone that leads the Unit they belong to.
-Leaders are appointed by the unit itself and are granted a few extra permissions in order to aid the unit management, such as the right to move users on the Unit channel on Teamspeak, and access to a leader specific part of our forum, where discussions related to Units are held.
+Every Unit in PRTA has at least one Leader, tasked with managing their unit.
+Leaders are granted a few extra permissions in order to aid the unit management, such as the right to move users on the Unit channel on Teamspeak, and access to a leader specific part of our forum, where discussions related to Units are held.
+Leaders have in-game switch powers so they can make sure their Unit members play on the same team.

 - Can request servers for training and events.